aras-p/hlsl2glslfork/README.md

 Used in Unity and bitsquid engines, and some other studios -- seems to work quite ok.

+> **Note**: As of mid-2016, the project is unlikely to have any significant developments.
+At Unity we are largely moving to a different
+> shader compilation pipeline, with hlsl2glslfork mostly not used.
+So from my side there won't be significant work done on it.
+> You might want to look into [HLSLParser](https://github.com/Thekla/hlslparser) instead maybe?

 Support for DX11 features might or might not get added due to the bad condition the original code is in (very obscure and inefficient), instead maybe a new cross-compiler will be made.
 Someday.
 Maybe.

 No optimizations are performed on the generated GLSL, so it is expected that your platform will have a decent GLSL compiler.
 Or, use [GLSL Optimizer](http://github.com/aras-p/glsl-optimizer), at Unity we use it to optimize shaders produced by HLSL2GLSL; gives a substantial performance boost on mobile platforms.